Baptisms at Prince of Peace

 The Church requires formation and catechesis for parents in preparation for the baptism of their children.
 Only one class is required.
 At Prince of Peace, the Baptism Preparation Class is held the first Saturday of the month at 9:00 AM in the Daily Mass Chapel.
 Baptism class lasts approximately 1 hour.
 You must take, or have taken, a Baptism Preparation Class in the last 3 years before your child can be baptized.
 You may register online to attend a Baptism Preparation Class or call the Parish Office 913.782.8864 to register for a Baptismal Preparation Class.

 Parent(s) must be members of the parish or must receive permission from their home parish for a baptism to be performed at Prince of Peace.
 Communal Baptisms take place the second and fourth Sunday of the month after the 11:00 AM Mass.
-Additionally, individual Baptisms can be celebrated during Mass on the first and third weekends, according to Fr Jerry's Mass schedule and approval in advance.
 Please fill out and submit the Schedule a Baptism Form to start the process of scheduling a baptism at Prince of Peace or call the Parish Office 913.782.8864 for assistance.

 - A letter from their Parish stating they are a registered and active member and